ohhsodead/FileMasta/README.md

 Please supply as much information about the problem you are experiencing as possible.
 Your issue has a much greater chance of being resolved if logs are supplied so that we can see what is going on.
 Creating an issue with '### isn't working' doesn't help anyone to fix the problem.

 ## Contributing
 All contributions are welcome just send a pull request.
-WebCrunch's directory database allows our team (and any other volunteering dev) to implement new indexers in a few seconds.
-If you'd like support for a new indexer but are not a developer then feel free to leave a request on the [issues page](https://github.com/ekkash/WebCrunch/issues).
+WebCrunch's directory database allows our team (and any other volunteer) to implement new indexers in a few seconds.
+If you'd like support for a new indexer but are not sure how then feel free to leave a request on the [issues page](https://github.com/ekkash/WebCrunch/issues).
 It is recommended to use Visual Studio 2017 when making code changes in this project.
 You can download the community version for free [here](https://www.visualstudio.com/downloads/).

 ## Frequently Asked Questions
 <details>